SAP-samples/teched2022-DT264/exercises/ex1/README.md

     <img src="./images/tut3-1.png" width="100%" />
     </p>

     You will see a list of all existing Content Channels available.
-In a blank *SAP Build Work Zone, Standard*\* instance, there would only be one entry for **HTML5 Apps**.
+In a blank *SAP Build Work Zone, standard edition*\* instance, there would only be one entry for **HTML5 Apps**.
 This is a default channel that can be used to import apps that are deployed directly to the SAP BTP subaccount's HTML5 repository.

     > **NOTE:** You might see Content Channels of other participants.
 You can ignore them and work with your assigned user number.